CYBERSEC BEGINS IN

 Intense geopolitical tensions, extensive usage of ICT systems by terrorist organisations and more frequent and serious-in-consequences attacks on critical infrastructure create the need for Europe to build a comprehensive cybersecurity system.

-Senior Advisor Harvard Kennedy School's Belfer Center for Science and International Affairs - USA
+Served as a cybersecurity expert in administrations of George W. Bush and Barack Obama; Senior Advisor Harvard Kennedy School's Belfer Center for Science and International Affairs - USA

 Director of Future Conflict and Cyber Security, International Institute for Strategic Studies; Former Assistant Chief and Director of Operations and Intelligence, British Secret Intelligence Service (MI6) - UK